Depp v. Heard: Depp and Heard's relationship

 The two actors met in 2009 while filming The Rum Diary; according to Heard, their relationship began "around the end of 2011 or early 2012".
 They were engaged in January 2014, and, in February 2015, they married on Depp's private island in The Bahamas, Little Hall's Pond Cay.
 Heard filed for divorce on May 23, 2016, and obtained a temporary restraining order against Depp.
 She also requested $50,000 a month in spousal support, which was denied.
 In response, Depp alleged that she was "attempting to secure a premature financial resolution by alleging abuse".
 Heard testified about the alleged abuse in a deposition during their divorce litigation, alleging that Depp had been "verbally and physically abusive" throughout their relationship, usually while under the influence of alcohol or drugs.
-The divorce received much publicity, with images of Heard's alleged injuries published by the media.
+In light of the publicity, images of Heard's alleged injuries were published by the media.

 A settlement was reached in August 2016, and the divorce was finalized in January 2017.
 Heard withdrew the restraining order, and she and Depp released a joint statement stating that their relationship was "intensely passionate and periodically volatile, but always bound by love.
 Neither party has made false accusations for financial gain.
 There was never any intent of physical or emotional harm."

 Depp paid Heard a divorce settlement of $7 million, which she pledged to donate to the American Civil Liberties Union and the Children's Hospital Los Angeles.
 The settlement included a non-disclosure agreement (NDA) preventing either party from discussing their relationship publicly.
 As of April 2022, Heard had paid less than half of what she promised to the ACLU from her divorce settlement over five years prior.
 Much of what she had paid to that point was thought by the ACLU to have actually come from Elon Musk and Depp himself instead of Heard.